Strategy · Tactical IR Intelligence

 Institutional capital allocation is now substantially algorithmic.
 Quantitative screens filter the investable universe before a human analyst looks at a company.
 Passing these filters is the new version of getting analyst coverage.

-What algorithms score: disclosure quality, earnings call signal density, sentiment vs. peers, and liquidity trajectory.
+What algorithms score: disclosure quality, earnings call signal density, sentiment versus peers, and liquidity trajectory.
+These are manageable inputs — all of them are affected by choices you make in how you communicate.

 Reaching Institutional Desks Directly

-Get your free algo score — it shows your current disclosure quality vs. covered peers and identifies the changes that would most improve institutional visibility.
+Your free algo score shows your current disclosure quality vs. covered peers and identifies the changes that would most improve institutional visibility.